This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 TFN poll: should charity rules be tightened to stop abuse by tax dodgers?

-This poll is about 9 years old
+This poll is almost 10 years old

 Should charity rules be tightened to stop abuse by tax dodgers?